Vivian Gussin Paley papers

 6.5 Linear Feet (10 boxes)

 Paley was born in 1929 in Chicago.
-After receiving her PhD from the University of Chicago in 1947, she taught in New Orleans and later in Great Neck, New York.
+She earned a Bachelor of Philosophy degree from the University of Chicago in 1947 and a B.A. in Psychology from Newcomb College in 1950.
+She then taught in New Orleans and later in Great Neck, New York.
 After receiving her M.A. from Hofstra University in 1962, she returned to Chicago where she remained for the rest of her teaching career.

 System of Arrangement

 The papers have been divided into the following series:

 Series 1: Books

 Series 3: Conferences

 Series 5: Correspondence

 Series 7: Audio-Visual Materials Related to Interviews and Presentations